SoSly/RiverTale/docs/ideas.md

 ## Continent Detection

 Rivers flow from continental interiors to ocean edges.
-But what *is* a continent, and where is its center?
+But what *is* a region, and where is its center?

 **Current implementation:**
 - Flood-fill from a starting position, bounded by continentalness < -0.13